Xavopls/IBKR-Dashboard/README.md

 POST /sync/history?from=01-01-2026&to=20-05-2026
 ```

 It imports trades in chunks, rebuilds P&L for the full range, and refreshes current positions at the end.
-The account-profile check is capped to IBKR's 366-day Flex limit; the trade import itself is still chunked across the requested range.
+The account-profile check is capped to IBKR's 366-day Flex limit; the trade import itself is chunked across the requested range.

 ### `POST /sync/trades`